carin-alliance/cpcds-auth-server/README.md

 The response to the POST is 201 CREATED on success.

+### GET /register/user

+A web interface is available to register a new user.

 ### POST /register/client

 Before the authorization sequence can begin the client must be registered with the system.
 The endpoint for this is `/register/client` and the query parameters are: